CianMurphy/ciangene/README.md

 * check_tk_residuals.sh

-		Checks how much variance pop and TK explains for all phenos (A).
-Creates new pheno files, using residuals from (A) as phenos.
+		Checks how much variance pop (A) and TK (B) explains for all phenos.
+		Creates new pheno files, using residuals from (B) as phenoss

 * LDAK/run_ldak_on_all_phenos.sh